OreoByte/youtube-dl-bash/README.md

 # Updated for new version  opt_youtube-dl (Now with IFS built in)
 ```

 { Youtube-DL Help Menu. ';..;' }
 -----------------------------------------------------
+-S // -E || Start Time or End Time of the download video <hours:minutes:seconds>

 -l | A Youtube Link/URL To Download.
 -t | File type (mp3,a,audio) OR (mp4,v,video).
 -f | File with a list of multiple youtube URL to all download.
 With each URL on its own new line.